Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

    > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

   1. Open the `TodoListService\appsettings.json` file.
-  1. Find the key `Domain` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
+  1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
   1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
   1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListService-aspnetcore-webapi` app copied from the Azure portal.